Dear readers of ADxS.org, please forgive the disruption.

 → Transition to alarm phase

-• Hypothalamus activates multiple stress systems
+• Hypothalamus activates several stress systems

 • → activates anterior pituitary = second stage of the HPA axis